MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 ### Conclusion

-So this is all about how useful `:not()` pseudo-class is.
-And, there might be a lot more another ways to use it other than discussed above.
+So this is all about how useful this `:not()` pseudo-class is.
+And, there might be more other ways to use it, other than discussed above.
 So if you have more ideas or some ideas to improve these details, please add them here.
 It will make this article more useful for someone else.

 Also, I hope you enjoyed this article, and you can support me at [ko-fi](https://ko-fi.com/mkdaycode).
 I always appreciate your support.
 It really encourages me to keep going.